This friendsmas party post was originally published in 2014, and updated in 2023.

-This fall I’m planning a Friendsmas Party for my friends who are coming home from college.
+This fall I’m planning a Friendsmas Party for my friends who are coming home from their new homes scattered around the country.
 I haven’t seen a lot of my favorite people since last Christmas, so I’m already counting down the days.

-I’ve never thrown an official Friendsmas Party, but for years I was always the one planning events with my friends and having everyone over so it’s time that I brush off my hostess skills once more and I thought I’d share some of my Friendsmas prep tips with you.
+I’ve never thrown an official Friendsmas Party, but I have dabbled in Friendsgivings in the past.
+Plus, for years I was always the one planning events with my friends and having everyone over so it’s time that I brush off my hostess skills once more and I thought I’d share some of my Friendsmas prep tips with you.

 This is a big one – when everyone is home for the summer they have months of flexibility and free time so things can be more “go with the flow.”
 Chances are during the week or two everyone is in town for Christmas – they’ll be busy.

 There are aunts who need to be seen, new nieces and nephews to spoil, and parents that need to spend some quality time with their full-grown babies.

 Make sure that your Friendsmas is on their calendar way ahead of time.